RWTH-EBC/districtgenerator/docs/_build/html/_sources/README.md.txt

 ## Running examples for functional testing

-Once you have installed the Districtgenerator, you can check the [examples](/examples) to learn how to use the different components.
+Once you have installed the Districtgenerator, you can check the [examples](../districtgenerator/data/scenarios/example.csv) to learn how to use the different components.

 Currently, we provide basic examples for the usage of DistrictGenerator.
-Diese Test umfassen alle Funktionen des datahandler.
+These examples include all the functions of the datahandler to model a district and generate the demand profiles.
-Innerhalb der [examples](/examples) beschreiben wir seperat und im Detail den Input, die weiteren verwendeten internen Funktionen und externen Tools sowie den Output.
+Innerhalb der [examples](../districtgenerator/data/scenarios/example.csv) beschreiben wir seperat und im Detail den Input, die weiteren verwendeten internen Funktionen und externen Tools sowie den Output.

-We suggest to start in the right order to understand the workflow um ein Quartier zu modellieren und die Bedarfsprofile zu erhalten.
+We suggest to start in the right order to understand the workflow.
-Afterwards, you can start modelling context data and interacting with the context broker and use its functionalities before you learn how to connect IoT Devices and store historic data.

 ## How to contribute